Where Authority Lies: Republicanism, Liberalism, and Progressive Morality

 The term liberal was not originally in conflict with the noble class or monarchy.
 Before the revolutions, it was a compliment for an aristocrat, or noble to be called liberal.

 Nevertheless, the faults of the old liberals gave the unfortunate parts of the population and liberated women the rationale to rebel against the old values and morals.
 I am able to utilize the words of the American founders, framers and so forth against them, for in republicanism itself lay the argument against the racist attitude and racialist doctrines.
 The people of the Diaspora and Natives were not considered fully human in such times on the basis of false notions.
-Those who sought to stay and pave their way in the Americas, once they could read, learned and picked up on certain things, and began to use the very words of their rulers against them to argue and fight for their rights.
+Those who sought to stay and pave their way in the Americas, especially those who held some position in power and made risk, those that learned to read the law and the Bible picked up on hypocrisies and faults taught to control them, began to use the very words of their rulers against them to argue and fight for their rights.

 Here, it helps to not think of Democracy as a God, or perfect system.
+Be careful.
+“Perfect systems” belong to the autocrat and monarch.
 Liberalism thought it had beaten Fascism and the Old Right.
-These two saw Marx leading us to a dead-end, liberalism as weakening, and Democracy and Republics as a sign of degeneration and materialism, although ignoring their own failures and ineptitude, which led to revolutions.
+Fascists and the Old Right saw Marx leading us to a dead-end, liberalism as weakening, and Democracy and Republics as a sign of degeneration and materialism, although ignoring their own failures and ineptitude, which led to revolutions.

 There is, it is explained a liberal tradition in which the political life becomes “totalitarian,” duty-centered, and Platonic.
 The democracy of Mazzini was seen as the highest example of liberalism, which Gentile saw as an antidote to conservatism, and Gentile (Notes on Post-Risorgimento Idealism) called Fascism the “true liberalism.”